Written by The Leap on 23 / 10 / 2013

 There are volunteer opportunities all over the world where you can join expert vets and conservationists working to protect animals in the wild or captivity.
 These not only give you insight into the practicalities of a possible career working with animals but may also open doors to a dream career through connections and CV boosting experiences.

 The Leap offers a wide range of animal projects overseas giving volunteers the opportunity to work with turtles, horses and elephants to name but a few.
-Here's a few that might be of interest:
+Here's a couple that might be of interest:

 Know of any unusual animal jobs I missed out?
 Let me know in the comments below.
 High five to anyone who can beat big cat dentist...